 Our business, financial condition and results of operations could be adversely affected if we or certain aviation authorities in the countries to which we fly fail to maintain the required foreign and domestic governmental authorizations necessary for our operations.
 In order to maintain the necessary authorizations issued by the Panamanian Civil Aviation Authority (the Autoridad de Aeronáutica Civil, or the "AAC"), the Colombian Civil Aviation Administration (the Unidad Administrativa Especial de Aeronáutica Civil, or the "UAEAC"), and other corresponding foreign authorities, we must continue to comply with applicable statutes, rules and regulations pertaining to the airline industry, including any rules and regulations that may be adopted in the future.
 In addition, Panama is a member state of the International Civil Aviation Organization, or "ICAO," a UN specialized agency.
-ICAO coordinates with its member states and various industry groups to establish and maintain international civil aviation operations and regulations conform to global norms.
+ICAO coordinates with its member states and various industry groups to establish and maintain international civil aviation standards and recommended practices and policies, which are then used by ICAO member states to ensure that their local civil aviation operations and regulations conform to global norms.
 We cannot predict or control any actions that the AAC, the UAEAC, ICAO or foreign aviation regulators may take in the future, which could include restricting our operations or imposing new and costly regulations or policies.
 Also, our fares are technically subject to review by the AAC, the UAEAC, and the regulators of certain other countries to which we fly, any of which may in the future impose restrictions on our fares.